 A growing number of patients around the country being treated with the widely-prescribed anti-arrhythmic drug Pacerone have died from lung and liver damage, gone blind, or suffered severe skin reactions.
-The U.S. Food & Drug Administration (FDA) has approved Pacerone for severe disorders known as ventricular arrhythmias, and it should only be used when all other courses of treatment have been exhausted.

 What’s the Problem with Pacerone?